Tips for writing a scholarship reference

 • [Average] The applicant developed a firm grasp of the project from the outset and advanced the work with minimal supervision.
 Problems were encountered and he would seek advice appropriately.
 He always came with a proposed solution rather than simply wanting answers.
 He is a natural researcher.

 • [Strong] The applicant was given a challenging project.
 He quickly came up to speed on the relevant literature and, before the end of the summer, had mastered the different analysis techniques core to the research.
 He showed tremendous enthusiasm, often working extra hours so that the project could be completed before his summer was up.
 We will be submitting a paper to a top journal shortly with him as the first author.
-In my 20 years as a professor, he ranks as the top undergraduate student I have had in mygroup.
+In my 20 years as a professor, he ranks as the top undergraduate student I have had in my group.